How to boost your ecommerce sales?

 10. Cross Sell

-Cross-selling is a technique used by eCommerce sites all over the globe to increase per order value.
-The basic logic behind this is when someone adds a product to his/her shopping cart, display some other products that go well with the first product.
+Cross-selling is a tactic used by eCommerce sites all over the globe to increase per order value.
+The basic logic behind this is when someone adds a product to his/her shopping cart, displays some other products that go well with the first product.
 For example, if someone adds a mobile phone to one’s shopping cart and you show him phone cases and screen guards, the person is likely to buy them too.
-Using such techniques you can increase per order value and lower your operational costs considerably.
+Using such techniques, you can increase per order value and lower your operational costs considerably.

 People like better discounts when they buy in bulk.
-In fact, it is also cheaper for eCommerce sites to buy items in bulk.
+In fact, it is also cheaper for eCommerce sites to deal for items in bulk.
 So it is only fair that when someone is buying from you in bulk, you should offer him better discounts.
-Many eCommerce sites have a separate email for contacting about bulk orders.
+Many eCommerce sites have a separate email for contacting bulk orders.
 This helps companies provide a more custom approach when a customer needs to place a bulk order.
-Such extra features not only help you build a better customer base but could increase your revenue and market share considerably.
+Such tactics not only help you build a better customer base but could boost your revenue and market share considerably.

 Cart abandonment is what plagues eCommerce companies the most.
 That is why studying customer patterns to understand at which points customers abandon the cart and leave your website could help you decrease abandonment percentages and increase overall sales.
 That being said, it is not a one day job and would need considerable data as well as machine and human intelligence to analyse if anything in the website can indeed be changed to make fewer people leave suddenly after adding items to their cart.

 14. Add Live Chat and Intelligent Customer Care

 Live chat in websites is very important, and while simple search and track functionalities can be taken care of by an AI chat engine, you would also need human chat-help for people with more complex problems.
 Same goes for customer care.
 There should be automation scripts taking care of helping people with the usual problems, such as returns, tracking, and more, whereas human customer care officials should take over in complex scenarios.

 15. Referral Discounts